+Date

+Principal Child's school School address

+Dear:

-I am the parent of , whose date of birth is and who is a student (Child's name) in the grade.
-My child has not been doing well in school and I believe (Child's name) may need special education services.
-I am therefore requesting a complete evaluation of my child to determine if he/she has a disability, and if so, what programs and services are needed.
+I am the parent of , whose date of birth is

+and who is a student in the grade.
+My child has not been doing well in school and I

+believe(Child's name) may need special education services.
+I am therefore requesting a

+complete evaluation of my child d to determine if he/she has a disability, and if so, what programs

+and services are needed.

-Since I am a member of the IEP team, I am asking that you please contact me at your earliest convenience in order to schedule the IEP meeting.
+Since I am a member of the IEP team, I am asking that you please contact me at your

+earliest convenience in order to schedule the IEP meeting.

-Should you have any questions or problems with this request, please contact me at
+Should you have any qu estions or problems with this request, please contact me at

+·

+Thank you.

+Sincerely,

+Keep a copy for your records.
 (Parent's signature)